vikrantRajan/2D-platformer-game/readme.md

 ## Truthpick Mini Game:

-1. Make the hand shake a little bit (both up/down and left/right).
+1. The hand must shake a little bit (both up/down and left/right).

 2. Move the hand with the WASD and arrow keys as well as the joystick for controllers.